Working with Diverse Populations in Maternal and Child Health

 - The training travels.

-To end the disproportionate higher rate of infant and maternal mortality in ethically diverse populations, we need culturally competent maternity care.
+To end the disproportionate higher rate of infant and maternal mortality in ethnically diverse populations, we need culturally competent maternity care.

 Shafia M. Monroe, DEM, CDT, MPH